CartoDB/documentation/app/content/analytics-toolbox-bigquery/guides/data-enrichment-using-the-data-observatory.md

 ## Data enrichment using the Data Observatory

 In this guide you will learn how to perform data enrichment using Data Observatory data and the Analytics Toolbox.
+You can also access and run this guide using [this Google Colab notebook](https://colab.research.google.com/drive/1tpJlOlGIeAmQBQumXlr1nrTcPqbDyoEf).

 ### 1. Create a connection with BigQuery in the CARTO Workspace